Menu

 — Lastly, you will be asked to show the floor where your feet are going to be while you test.

 The objective is to make sure you have absolutely nothing on your walls that can help you with any exams!
 Should there be any material on display that is deemed questionable by the Volunteer Examiner team, you will be asked to take it down and secure it for the duration of your exam.
-If you are not willing to follow our instructions by securing sensitive documents and removing all materials that are deemed helpful on your exam PRIOR to testing with us, we will not serve you!
-No exceptions!
+If you are not willing to follow our instructions by securing sensitive documents and removing all materials that are deemed helpful on your exam PRIOR to testing with us, we will be unable to administer your exam.

 5.)
 Acceptable Proof of Positive Identity

-The Aurora ARG VE Program will administer examinations to anyone with a mailing address that can be validated with the United States Postal Service.
+The Aurora Amateur Radio Group will administer examinations to anyone with a U.S. mailing address that can be validated with the United States Postal Service.
 The applicant must also present a valid government issued photo identification from any U.S. state or federal authority.
 We accept any of the following types of valid, government issued photo identification for applicants over the age of 18:

 — Driver Licenses or other State Photo Identification Cards issued by Department of Motor Vehicles (or equivalent) in any U.S. state or territory